fralik/rundata-net/docs/dev/install.rst

 .. module:: rundata

-This section describes how to install Rundata-net on your own computer or server, which is not needed for ordinary users.
+This section describes how to install Rundata-net on your own computer or server from scratch.
+Note that this may not not be needed for ordinary users.
 Rundata-net has different installation environments:

 * development
 * production